-- View form Displays the form and enables you to use the testing area, but you cannot edit or make changes to the form. - View update note Displays the associated update note. - Edit form Allows you to continue editing the form. - Edit basic information Allows the basic details associated with the form to be updated. - Increase major Increases the form version to a major version. - Export form Exports the form in a BPFORM file format for importing into another system. - Delete Deletes the latest version of the form, reverting back to the previous version.
-You cannot delete the original version of the form.
+- View form Displays the form and enables you to use the testing area, but you cannot edit or make changes to the form. - View update note Displays the associated update note. - Edit form Allows you to continue editing the form. - Edit basic information Allows the basic details associated with the form to be updated.
+These are the details that are entered when a form is initially created. - Increase major Increases the form version to a major version. - Export form Exports the form in a BPFORM file format for importing into another system. - Delete Deletes the latest version of the form, reverting back to the previous version.
+You can also delete the original version of the form.